Top 10 Best Metal Singers

 First off, this guy invented metal!
 He is truly amazing!
 But, I think he should be number two next to Jonathan Davis (Korn), who should be number one.

-6 Corey Taylor Corey Todd Taylor was born in December 8, 1973.
-He is an American musician, author, and actor best known as the lead singer and lyricist of the Nu-metal band Slipknot and hard rock/alternative metal band Stone Sour.
+Corey Taylor Corey Todd Taylor was born on December 8, 1973.
+He is an American musician, author, and actor best known as the lead singer and lyricist of the nu-metal band Slipknot and the hard rock/alternative metal band Stone Sour.
+Taylor has also published books and appeared in films and television.

-7 Phil Anselmo Philip Hansen "Phil" Anselmo is an American musician who is best known as the former lead vocalist of the heavy metal band Pantera.
-He currently is the vocalist of heavy metal bands Down and Superjoint Ritual.
+Phil Anselmo Philip Hansen "Phil" Anselmo is an American musician who is best known as the former lead vocalist of the heavy metal band Pantera.
+He is currently the vocalist for the heavy metal bands Down and Superjoint Ritual.
+Anselmo has also been involved in various side projects and collaborations within the... read more

 Pantera